akshaynexus/ShardCoin/README.md

-DV7Coin development tree
+Shard development tree

-DV7Coin is a PoS-based cryptocurrency.
+Shard is a PoS-based cryptocurrency.

 Development process
 ===========================